 - Railroad.
 All forms of non-highway ground transportation

-that run on rails or electro-magnetic guideways, including; 1) Commuter
+that run on rails or electro-magnetic guideways, including;

-does not include rapid transit operations within an urban area that
+include rapid transit operations within an urban area that

 are not connected to the general railroad system of transportation.